Maclaren Twin Triumph Review

 The Twin has a two-handed fold that is initiated with the foot (above left), making it not great for sandaled feet.
 It does not self-stand, but it does have an automatic lock that works well.
 While it folds easily, you will need to bend all the way over to push it together and lock (above right).

-The Twin has 2 under seat storage bins that hold up to 4.4 lbs each (above left).
+The Twin has two under-seat storage bins that hold up to 4.4 lbs each (above left).
 The bins are medium in size and held our small diaper bag.
-The access isn't great, but the real problem is the opening is too small for most bags.
-This stroller also has a pocket on the back of each canopy that are easy to use and hold easy access items (above right).
+The access isn't great, but the real problem is that the opening is too small for most bags.
+This stroller also has a pocket on the back of each canopy that is easy to use and holds easy access items (above right).

-The shades on the Twin are large, have a pop out visor and are SPF 50+.
+The shades on the Twin are large, function well, have a pop-out visor, and are SPF 50+.
 These canopies don't have peek-a-boo windows, but a panel zippers open for ventilation and visibility under the shade.
-The shades look nice and function well, but the ZOE XL2 BEST v2 shades are larger than the Twin's and offer more coverage.

 Ease of Setup

-The Twin earned a 4 of 10 for maneuverability, which is the second highest for the maneuverability metric.
-The Twin has the dual front wheel design common on this kind of stroller, with 6 wheels in front that can veer off course easily with bumps in the road.
+The Twin earned an average score for maneuverability.
+The Twin has the dual front wheel design, common on this kind of stroller, with 6 wheels in front that can veer off course easily with bumps in the road.
 This stroller steers and turns well, with occasional one-handed pushing possible on straight flat surfaces.
 Taller users might end up kicking the back of the stroller when strolling, but it did go over curbs without a hiccup.
 It does have problems with significant transition edges and struggles over small bumps and larger cracks.

-The Twin earned an 8 of 10 for quality, making this the metric where the Twin really shines.
+The Twin earned one of the highest scores for quality, making this the metric where the Twin really shines.
 Maclaren seems to take great care in choosing materials and components that work well together and connect securely to form a sturdy final product.
 While it still has commonalities with the competition, like plastic wheels and exposed fasteners, this one just looks nicer and feels better than most with little flex and high thread count fabric.
-Overall, one of the nicest in the group.

 This Maclaren video gives an overview of the Twin Triumph.